spring-guides/tut-spring-security-and-angular-js/oauth2-vanilla/README.md

 The requests prefixed with (uaa) are to the authorization server.
 The responses that are marked "ignored" are responses received by Angular in an XHR call, and since we aren't processing that data they are dropped on the floor.
 We do look for an authenticated user in the case of the "/user" resource, but since it isn't there in the first call, that response is dropped.

+In the "/trace" endpoint of the UI (scroll down to the bottom) you will see the proxied backend requests to "/user" and "/resource", with `remote:true` and the bearer token instead of the cookie (as in [Part IV][fourth]) being used for authentication.
+Spring Cloud Security has taken care of this for us: by recognising that we has `@EnableOAuth2Sso` and `@EnableZuulProxy` it has figured out that (by default) we want to relay the token to the proxied backends.

 ## The Logout Experience

 If you click on the "logout" link you will see that the home page changes (the greeting is no longer displayed) so the user is no longer authenticated with the UI server.
 Click back on "login" though and you actually *don't* need to go back through the authentication and approval cycle in the authorization server (because you haven't logged out of that).
 Opinions will be divided as to whether that is a desirable user experience, and it's a notoriously tricky problem (Single Sign Out: [Science Direct article](http://www.sciencedirect.com/science/article/pii/S2214212614000179) and [Shibboleth docs](https://wiki.shibboleth.net/confluence/display/SHIB2/SLOIssues)).
 The ideal user experience might not be technically feasible, and you also have to be suspicious sometimes that users really want what they say they want.
 "I want 'logout' to log me out" sounds simple enough, but the obvious response is, "Logged out of what?
 Do you want to be logged out of *all* the systems controlled by this SSO server, or just the one that you clicked the 'logout' link in?"
 We don't have room to discuss this topic more broadly here but it does deserve more attention.
 If you are interested then there is some discussion of the principles and some (fairly unappetising) ideas about implementations in the [Open ID Connect](http://openid.net/connect/) specification.

 ## Conclusion

 This is almost the end of our shallow tour through the Spring Security and Angular JS stack.
 We have a nice architecture now with clear responsibilities in three separate components, UI/API Gateway, resource server and authorization server/token granter.
 The amount of non-business code in all layers is now minimal, and it's easy to see where to extend and improve the implementation with more business logic.
 The next steps will be to tidy up the UI in our authorization server, and probably add some more tests, including tests on the JavaScript client.
+Another interesting task is to extract all the boiler plate code and put it in a library (e.g. "spring-security-angular") containing Spring Security and Spring Session autoconfiguration and some webjars resources for the navigation controller in the Angular piece.
 Anyone who was hoping to learn the inner workings of either Angular JS or Spring Security will probably be disappointed, but if you wanted to see how they can work well together and how a little bit of configuration can go a long way, then hopefully you will have had a good experience.
 [Spring Cloud](http://projects.spring.io/spring-cloud/) is new and these samples required snapshots when they were written, but there are release candidates available and a GA release coming soon, so check it out and send some feedback [via Github](https://github.com/spring-cloud) or [gitter.im](https://gitter.im/spring-cloud/spring-cloud).

 ## Addendum: Bootstrap UI and JWT Tokens for the Authorization Server